-24. In the process of seeking to prevent or mitigate harm in the enterprise's supply chain, it is important to consider an enterprise's relationship to suppliers.
-It is also important to seek to ensure the rights of workers, engage governments and engage other stakeholders.
+In the process of seeking to prevent or mitigate harm in the enterprise's supply chain, it is important to consider an enterprise's relationship to suppliers.
+In this process it is also important to seek to engage workers, governments and other stakeholders.

-25. One way to influence and support suppliers is to provide training.
+One way to influence and support suppliers is to provide training.
 Variation within enterprises' use of training or capacity building includes: